YuraVolk/practice-landings/.github/ISSUE_TEMPLATE/new-landing-proposal.md

 - [ ] Add compelling content, including headlines, descriptions, and call-to-action buttons.
 - [ ] Optimize the landing page for performance, including image compression and code minification.
 - [ ] Implement SEO best practices, such as meta tags and structured data.
-- [ ] Conduct accessibility testing and make necessary adjustments to meet WCAG guidelines.
+- [ ] Conduct accessibility testing and make necessary adjustments to meet Web Content Accessibility Guidelines guidelines.
 - [ ] Test the landing page on different browsers and devices to ensure consistent appearance and functionality.
 - [ ] Make sure the landing page passes all linters and required code quality checks.
 - [ ] Deploy the landing page to our production environment.

 ### Resources

-- Design mockups and wireframes: [Link to Figma/Sketch/Photoshop/other format file]
+- Design mockups: [Link to Figma/Sketch/Photoshop/other format file]